Miyamura80/SuperParallel/README.md

 Can read more about the implementation at: [Slides](https://docs.google.com/presentation/d/1QMw9t38TNsDCZesRFK90rzCWjB6m-wrVypBqQu_uOhk/edit?usp=sharing)

-Follow ♨️ [Sentou Tech](https://x.com/sentoutech) for updates on the project.
+Join ♨️ [Sentou Tech](https://t.me/sentoutech) for updates on the project.

 ## Limitations